j-w-matlock/Econ-Toolbox/README.md

 - **Storage Cost and O&M:** Cost update factors and CWCCI ratios must be entered manually; automatic retrieval from current indices would reduce errors.
 - **Project Cost Annualizer:** IDC calculation requires monthly detail when costs are irregular; importing a schedule from CSV would streamline entry.
 - **Recreation Benefit:** UDV schedules are hard-coded for a single fiscal year; updating values when new schedules are released is manual.
-- **Water Demand Forecast:** Forecast assumes constant growth and demand factors; incorporating scenario analysis or time-varying inputs would enhance realism.
+- **Water Demand Forecast:** Supports year-specific growth, industrial demand, conservation, and loss factors.
+Scenario analysis or probabilistic inputs could further enhance realism.

 ---